george0st/qgate-examples/docs/env_configuration.md

    - **XXX_REPLICATION_CLASS**
      - The replication class can be 'SimpleStrategy' or 'NetworkTopologyStrategy' (as default)
-     - NOTE: detailed description see [DataStax](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/architecture/archDataDistributeReplication.html)
+     - NOTE: detailed description see [DataStax Replication](https://docs.datastax.com/en/cassandra-oss/3.x/cassandra/architecture/archDataDistributeReplication.html)
    - **XXX_REPLICATION_FACTOR**
      - The amount of replicas (default is 3)
    - **XXX_CONSISTENCY_LEVEL**